-Pulmonary drug delivery is the most popular choice for the topical treatment of respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD), while nasal drug delivery is used routinely for the treatment of allergies, rhinitis, colds and flu.
-However, like other parenteral delivery methods both inhaled routes avoid digestion of the drug substance and may also be used for systemic therapies.
-Antibiotics may be delivered via the lung, for example, while migraine treatments are able to rapidly reach the central nervous system via the dense blood vessel network at the back of the nasal cavities.
+Pulmonary drug delivery is the most popular choice for the topical treatment of respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD).
+However, as the inhaled route avoids digestion of the drug substance it may also be used for systemic therapies, antibiotics being a prime example.

-A primary point to recognise about inhaled drug delivery routes is that the dose delivered to the patient is not precisely controlled.
+A primary point to recognise about inhaled drug delivery is that the dose delivered to the patient is not precisely controlled.
 Rather it is a function of features of the inhalation device, of the formulation, and of the physiology and inhalation technique of the patient.
-This differentiates inhalation from any other delivery route, as well as defining the testing landscape for orally inhaled products (OIPs).
+This differentiates inhalation from any other delivery route, excepting intranasal drug delivery (see below), and defines the testing landscape for orally inhaled products (OIPs).

-The successful delivery of drugs to the lungs calls for the generation of particles of a respirable size and several different types of product are used.
+The successful delivery of drugs to the lungs requires the generation of particles of a respirable size and numerous device types are employed to achieve this, for different types of formulation.
 Dry powder inhalers (DPIs) contain the drug substance (or a combination of drug substances) in powder form either in isolation or mixed with larger excipient particles, typically lactose.
-As the patient inhales, air is drawn through the drug dose, aerosolising it and dispersing the particles, which are then pulled into the lung.
-Ensuring adequate dispersion using only the energy provided by the inhalation manoeuvre of the patient is the defining difficulty in developing DPIs with high drug delivery efficiency.
+As the patient inhales, air is drawn through the dose, aerosolising it and dispersing the particles, which are then pulled into the lung.
+Ensuring adequate dispersion using only the energy provided by the inhalation manoeuvre of the patient is the defining challenge in developing DPIs with high drug delivery efficiency.
 Metered dose inhalers (MDIs), in contrast, deploy an active drug delivery method, using a propellant to atomise a fixed volume of liquid solution or suspension.
 This means that inhalation and dose release are not naturally coordinated, so with these products the efficiency of drug delivery may be compromised by the patient failing to inhale at an optimal point.
-This issue of technique is routinely addressed through the use of spacers or valved holding chambers or novel breath-actuation mechanisms.
+This issue of technique is routinely addressed through the use of spacers, valved holding chambers (VHCs) or novel breath-actuated devices.

-Nebulisers, the third general classification of OIPs, continuously atomise a drug formulation, once loaded, and the patient inhales the formulation by breathing normally through a mask.
-This arguably makes them the easiest inhaled product to use, however, nebulisers are far from being the most convenient as they are relatively large and deliver a dose over a relatively long timescale.
+Nebulisers, the third general classification of OIPs, continuously atomise a drug formulation, once loaded, and the patient inhales the formulation by breathing normally through a mouthpiece or mask.
+This arguably makes them the easiest inhaled product to use, however, nebulisers are far from being the most convenient as traditionally they are relatively large and deliver a dose over a relatively long timescale.
+Innovation remains strong in the field of nebulisers and the development of handheld and smart nebulisers are addressing some of these factors regarding ease of use.
 With both MDIs and nebulisers there also remains the challenge of designing device and formulation to ensure consistent, well-controlled dispersion.